 The ride was constructed at Soundstage 44 in the Production Central area of the park.
-It is on the site of the former Murder She Wrote Mystery Theater and Hercules & Xena: Wizards of the Screen attraction between Mel’s Drive-In and the New York streets, close to Shrek 4-D and pretty much in the centre of the park facing the lagoon.
+It’s on the site of the former Murder She Wrote Mystery Theater and Hercules & Xena: Wizards of the Screen attraction.
+Between Mel’s Drive-In and the New York streets.
+It’s close to Shrek 4-D and pretty much in the centre of the park facing the lagoon.

-The ride experience itself is the same as the existing Transformer rides in both Universal Studios Singapore and Universal Studios Hollywood that opened to rave reviews in December 2011 and May 2012 respectively.
+The ride experience itself is the same as the Transformer rides in both Universal Studios Singapore and Universal Studios Hollywood.
+This one opened to rave reviews in December 2011 and May 2012 respectively.

 As you thread your way through the queue area you enter a Nonbiological Extraterrestrial Species Treaty (NEST) base.
-Video screens show you briefings from various familiar characters including Optimus Prime and Bumblebee and set the scene for the ride to come.
+Video screens show you briefings from various familiar characters including Optimus Prime and Bumblebee and set the scene for the ride.

-The storyline is new but is based on the Transformer movie franchise from Steven Spielberg and Michael Bay and puts you in the thick of an intergalactic battle between Optimus Prime and the Autobots and Megatron and the evil Decepticons in a fight to protect the AllSpark.
+The storyline is new but is based on the Transformer movie franchise from Steven Spielberg and Michael Bay.
+It puts you in the thick of an intergalactic battle between Optimus Prime and the Autobots and Megatron and the evil Decepticons in a fight to protect the AllSpark.

-As its name suggests, Transformers: The Ride - 3D is a 3D ride and it has been developed by the same team that created other iconic Universal rides like Revenge of the Mummy, Shrek 4-D, The Amazing Adventures of Spider-Man and Harry Potter and the Forbidden Journey.
+As its name suggests, Transformers: The Ride – 3D is a 3D ride.
+It has been developed by the same team that created other iconic Universal rides like Revenge of the Mummy, Shrek 4-D, The Amazing Adventures of Spider-Man and Harry Potter and the Forbidden Journey.

-It combines real-life props and staging with High Definition (HD) 3D media and flight simulator technology to give the riders a fully immersive and high energy indoor dark thrill ride.
+It combines real-life props and staging with High Definition (HD) 3D media and flight simulator technology.
+This gives the riders a fully immersive and high energy indoor dark thrill ride.
 3D images are projected onto 14 giant HD screens as the vehicles move around the attraction.
-Elements such as water, hot air and smoke are used to heighten the realism as you get caught up in the action.
+Elements such as water, hot air and smoke are used to heighten the realism.

 The ride vehicles themselves are modelled on a new futuristic car Autobot called Evac with three rows of four seats.
-Each group of four riders are restrained by a single lap bar and height restrictions dictate that riders must be at least 40 inches (102 cm) tall.
+Each group of four riders are restrained by a single lap bar.
+Height restrictions dictate that riders must be at least 40 inches (102 cm) tall.